YacineOuhrouche/Circuits_Repo/Power_Electronics/ACAC_Converter/README.md

 🔹 **How It Works:**
 - Converts an input AC voltage of one frequency to an output AC voltage of a **lower frequency**.
 - Unlike traditional converters, **no intermediate DC link** is needed.
+- Uses **SCRs (Silicon-Controlled Rectifiers)** or **thyristors** arranged in a bridge configuration to control output frequency.
+- Each half-cycle of the input waveform is selectively passed through controlled switching, reducing frequency while maintaining sinusoidal characteristics.
 - Commonly used for **high-power applications**.

 📷 **Schematic Diagram:**